Supporting Women’s Career Building

 Konica Minolta's Approach

 Background and Issues

-In order to support its female employees, Konica Minolta does not limit itself to simply ensuring that they can continue working through various life events, but also aims to expand their access to any career path they want to pursue.
+Konica Minolta believes that employee diversity is a source of growth.
+The company takes measures to create an environment where women can perform to their full potential.
+In order to accelerate the success of its female employees, Konica Minolta does not limit itself to simply ensuring that they can keep working through various life events, but also aims to expand their access to any career path they want to pursue.

 Key Measures and KPIs

-- Consider ways of supporting life events affecting both men and women, such as childbirth, child-rearing and care-taking, and consider work styles tailored to these life events
+- Consider ways of supporting life events affecting both men and women, such as childbirth, child-rearing and caretaking, and consider work styles tailored to these life events

 Supporting Career Development of Women